 Introduction

 Physical Media Handling is the critical aspect for any organization’s communication method.
-It is of utmost importance that the policy is defined at level to establish the need to secure information and information processing facilities.
+It is of utmost importance that the policy is defined at an organizational level to establish the need to secure information and information processing facilities.
 Access any kind of physical media should be controlled on the basis of business and security requirements.

 Objective